⚡ TL;DR

 Here is the situation: some of your personal information may now be in criminal hands.
 Not hypothetically.
 The breach has been confirmed by Betterment, whose forensic investigation (supported by CrowdStrike) found that passwords and account credentials were not compromised.
 But the stolen data has already been cataloged on Have I Been Pwned as of February 5, 2026.

-I have spent over a decade working in cybersecurity and DevSecOps at Fortune 500 companies.
+I have spent 10 years in IT, the last four in DevSecOps.
 The Betterment breach is different from your average data leak.
 This is a financial services company that manages $65 billion in assets for over a million people, and the attackers got enough personal data to launch highly targeted attacks against investors and their money.

 Most people will read the headline, shrug because "passwords weren't stolen," and do nothing.
 That is exactly what the attackers are counting on.